yue/boilerplate-cpp/docs/architecture.md

 Calls `scripts/run.js` to start the Debug version.

+## Debugging

+By default the app is built in Debug mode, which has devtools and builtin context menu enabled, with a toolbar on the top of the webview.
+The debugging features are removed when buliding Release version with `npm run dist`.

+Note that devtools are currently only available on Linux and macOS.

 ## IDE support

 With the power of `cmake`, on macOS a Xcode project will be generated, and on Windows a Visual Studio 2017 solution will be generated.
-So you can develop your application by using the IDEs on macOS and Windows.
+So you can develop your application with the IDEs on macOS and Windows.

-Also note that due to limitations of `cmake`, we can only build for one CPU architecture for one IDE solution, it is not possible to build for both `x86` and `x64` within the same IDE solution.
+Also note that due to limitations of `cmake`, we can only build for one CPU architecture per one IDE solution, it is not possible to build for both `x86` and `x64` within the same IDE solution.

 ## Cross compilation

-I haven't figured out the proper way of doing cross compilation on Linux with `cmake`, so currently you can only build for `x86` on a `x86` machine, and so are the other architectures.
+I haven't figured out the proper way of doing cross compilation on Linux with `cmake`, so on Linux currently you can only build for `x86` on a `x86` machine, and so are the other architectures.

 For Windows you can set the `npm_config_arch` environment variable to specify the architecture to build for (`x64` or `ia32`), if not set the target